redbluexe1/postmarketos-nightly-builds/README.md

 ［disclaimers: (1)this is a custom procedure compare to official pmos guide. please go through official guide and make sure it works for you first.
-(2)since pmbootstrap and pmaport is changing rapidly and this repo cant follow with official too closely so the action build always breaks.]
+(2)since pmbootstrap and pmaport is changing rapidly and this repo cant follow with official too closely so the action build might breaks.]

 # Nightly SM7125 PostmarketOS Builds